 Mainstream Search Engines

 Google is the most popular search engine in the world.
 Capturing nearly 92 percent of the search market, it’s no wonder why SEO specialists seek out any available piece of information about Google’s ranking algorithm.
 Google can search for news, images, videos and scholarly articles.
 Users can also upload images to Google Lens to find matching results.
-Google now offers generative AI-powered overviews that summarize search results to save users time, with “simpler” and “break it down” options on the horizon.
+Google now offers generative AI-powered overviews that summarize search results.

 Bing

-Launched in 2009, Bing is the second most popular search engine.
+Launched by Microsoft in 2009, Bing is the second most popular search engine.
 It accounts for roughly 4 percent of overall search volume, but its market share jumps to nearly 12 percent on desktop.
-In September 2023, Microsoft announced a suite of AI features that would be incorporated into Bing, including “knowledge cards” that enrich each query with additional information.
+Bing has a suite of AI features as well, including “knowledge cards” that enrich each query with additional information.
 Copilot has also been integrated into Bing, so users can quickly access the chatbot to address more complex questions and prompts.

 Yahoo!
 Search